Cozmickiwi/super-easy-cmake/README.md

 Automatically creates a simple project with a basic layout.
 This does not build the project, so it is easy to make config changes before building.

 To create a new project, just run with the project name as an arg.
+For example "secm test123".